Buuchia/CCS_blog/posts/hw-w5.md

       //to modulate or control certain aspects of the animation or effect being created. let sig = Math.cos (frame_count * 2 * Math.PI / 500)

+      //midpoint coordinates of the canvas element
+      //to establish a reference point from which other calculations,
-      //middle position: in the middle of the canvas. const mid = {
+      //such as determining the position of the glitch effect, can be based. const mid = {

-         x: cnv.width / 2,
+         x: cnv.width / 2, //x-coordinate
-         y: cnv.height / 2
+         y: cnv.height / 2 //y-coordinate
       }

       //glitch effect's dimension, no decimal